 "A Watson project may grow from an academic interest, but does not have to.
 Projects may be inspired by childhood interests, family traditions, unusual hobbies, special talents, personal goals, or a passionate curiosity about almost any topic."

-Although each Watson project emerges from the Fellow’s pre-existing passions, it also takes her to places she has never gone before: literally, in the sense that Watsons are not allowed to travel to areas where they have already spent substantial periods of time; figuratively, in the sense that the unique challenges of a Watson year along with exposure to a variety of cultures will help Watson Fellows to come to know themselves and their internal resources better than ever before.
+Although each Watson project emerges from the Fellow’s pre-existing passions, it also takes her to places she has never gone before: literally, in the sense that Watsons are not allowed to travel to areas where they have already spent substantial periods of time; figuratively, in the sense that the unique challenges of a Watson year along with exposure to a variety of cultures will help Watson Fellows know themselves and their internal resources better than ever before.

-The Watson Foundation describes the selection process as “holistic.”
+CRITERIA FOR SELECTION: The Watson Foundation describes the selection process as “holistic.”
 The Foundation seeks individuals of "unusual promise" who possess “integrity, imagination, strong ethical character, intelligence, the capacity for vision and leadership, the promise of creative achievement and excellence within a chosen field, and the potential for humane and effective participation in the world community.”

 These qualities should emerge from the candidate’s proposal and personal statement, from the letters of recommendation, and finally in the one-on-one interview each nominee is granted.
 Academic and extracurricular record is considered, but is not of primary importance.
 Generally, though, Watson Fellows will be strong students who have displayed initiative and dedication both in their academics and in some number of activities outside the classroom.